10Dozen/dzn_EJAM/readme.md

 - Bind hotkeys at (Settings -> Controls -> Addon Options)
 - Check mod settings in the (Settings -> Addon Options -> dzn Extended Jamming)
 - When weapon got jammed - use Inspect Weapon keybind or (Self-interaction - Equipment - Inspect Weapon) action to open extended unjamming interface.
 Or use hotkeys for "blind" fixing.
+- Use "Subsonic magazines" settings to set up subsonic mags which should cause penalty; also you can use this setting to make high-capacity mags less reliable (just like IRL!)

 Note:
 - Currently loaded magazine will be dropped to the ground on Magazine Detach action if there is no space in player's inventory.